 The last few years have solidified content marketing as the number one strategy for building community and driving traffic, conversions and customers from all inbound web channels.
 Additionally, 64% of B2B marketers cite producing enough content as a challenge.
 Since universities aren’t teaching Internet marketing in a robust way, the next best skill set to hire is that of a journalist.

 Having journalists in an agency’s marketing department has many advantages.
-Not only do journalists have the ability to interview the multitude of subject matter experts in an organization, they can write copious amounts of problem-solving content for the blog, whitepapers and ebooks.
+Not only do journalists have the ability to interview the multitude of subject matter experts in an organization, they can write copious amounts of problem-solving content for the blog, whitepapers, and ebooks.
 The content creation process will serve as their Internet marketing training.

 Universities should start scouring the country for true Internet marketing thought leaders and hire them.
 It’s critical that these professors keep one foot in the industry and one in academia because of the fluid nature of the Internet and technology.
 Another potential solution is for current professors to reach out to the local experts in the community and invite them to speak regularly throughout the semester.

 As the displacement of outbound to inbound continues, the above curriculum fix will undoubtedly prepare marketing graduates for better careers in many marketing departments throughout the country.
 Universities aren’t doing their marketing students any favors with today’s curriculum.
 As long as traditional marketing education remains steeped in Mad Men marketing, I’ll be looking to hire journalists.
-If you’re a current journalist or future journalist, use The 5 W’s of Content Creation as a primer for a future career in content marketing.

 Our publication contributors combine decades of experience with unique insights into the content promotion and distribution industry.

 Welcome to a community dedicated to solving the challenge of getting online content seen and consumed by the right audience on the best channels.